-Full TitleA Phase 1/2 Study to Evaluate the Safety and Tolerability of Adoptively Transferred Autologous T cells in Patients with Relapsed Refractory Multiple Myeloma (CP-NEXI-002-01)
+Full TitleA Phase 1 / 2 Study to Evaluate the Safety and Tolerability of Adoptively Transferred Autologous T cells in Patients with Relapsed or Refractory Multiple Myeloma, or Smoldering Multiple Myeloma

 The purpose of this study is to assess the safety and effectiveness of the investigational immunotherapy NEXI-002 in patients with multiple myeloma that has come back or continued to grow despite prior treatment.
 NEXI-002 is made in a laboratory using white bloods cells (T cells) that are able to recognize and destroy cancer cells.

 The T cells are collected from the patient and grown to produce hundreds of millions of similar T cells that may be able to identify and kill multiple myeloma cells.
 These cells are returned to the patient intravenously (by vein).
 Patients will receive the chemotherapy drugs fludarabine and cyclophosphamide first to prepare them to receive NEXI-002.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: